Freely-Given-org/Biblelator/Documentation/DevelopmentPrinciples.md

 10. Including book introductions

-    Biblelator considers a book introduction as chapter "zero", and considers anything before verse one in a chapter (e.g., a section heading), as verse "zero".
+    Biblelator considers a book introduction as chapter "zero", and considers anything before verse one in a chapter (e.g., a chapter heading), as verse "zero".
 It should be as easy and convenient to edit introductions as actual Bible text.